hiddentao/smart-solidity-docs/README.md

-# smart-solidity-docs
+# Smart Soildity

-This is the source repository for the Smart Solidity book [viewable on gitbook](https://www.gitbook.com/book/hiddentao/smart-solidity/details).
+This is the "Smart Solidity" book [viewable on gitbook](https://www.gitbook.com/book/hiddentao/smart-solidity/details).

 ## License